Learn Python with Talk Python's 270 hours of courses

 36:17 On one hand, there's the people that Jody spoke about.

-36:20 They come in, they don't care about metaprogramming or optimized database queries or scaling out
+36:21 They don't care about metaprogramming or optimized database queries or scaling out across WebAssembly.

 36:32 On the other hand, we have Instagram and others doing ridiculous stuff.